-House Bill 5780 would amend the Michigan Strategic Fund Act (MCL 125.2011) to specify that the board of the Michigan Strategic Fund could not approve a request for assistance for a project on an economic development project, or a loan or grant under Chapter 8A-the 21st Century Jobs Program-unless the applicant agrees in writing not to hire, or contract with any business entity that hires, an individual who is not authorized under federal law to work in the United States and that the applicant will comply in good faith with the verification requirement of federal law to ensure that all employees hired by the applicant or employees of any contractors hired by the applicant are authorized to work in the U.S.
+House Bill 5780 (H-1) would amend the Michigan Strategic Fund Act (MCL 125.2011) to specify that the board of the Michigan Strategic Fund could not approve a request for assistance for a project on an economic development project, or a loan or grant under Chapter 8A-the 21st Century Jobs Program-unless the applicant agrees in writing not to knowingly hire, or contract with any business entity that knowingly hires, an individual who is not authorized under federal law to work in the United States and that the applicant will comply in good faith with the verification requirement of federal law to ensure that all employees hired by the applicant or employees of any contractors hired by the applicant are authorized to work in the U.S.

-The board also could not approve a request for assistance for a project or an economic development project, or a loan or grant under Chapter 8A, unless the applicant agrees in writing to (1) hire only residents of Michigan to work on projects, economic development projects, or facilities that are constructed with a loan or grant provided under Chapter 8A, unless the board determined that they could not be accomplished using only state residents; and (2) contract with businesses that agree to hire only state residents to work on such projects, unless the board determined they could not be accomplished with only state residents.
+The board also could not approve a request for assistance for a project or an economic development project, or a loan or grant under Chapter 8A, unless the applicant agrees in writing to hire only residents of Michigan to work on projects, economic development projects, or facilities that are constructed with a loan or grant provided under Chapter 8A, unless the board determined that they could not be accomplished using only state residents for one or more of the following: (1) to the extent necessary to comply with federal law or regulation concerning the use of federal funds or (2) to the extent that key management personnel or individuals with special skills, who are not residents of this state, are needed.